-If you travel to Armenia, you’ll come back a healthier person!
+If you travel to Armenia, you’ll come back as a healthier person!
 We met a man in Yeghegnadzor, who invited us to his home for a homemade and homegrown snack.
 With a tone akin to a proud father sharing stories about his son, he told us of what it was like to live in a country where, in many instances, the furthest food travels is from the garden to the kitchen.

 “The air is fresh, the food is fresh.
 Everything in Armenia, it is all fresh.
 When I go to work abroad, I cannot eat the food, it makes me sick.
-I eat only bread and some fish, until I come back home to Armenia.”
+I eat only bread and some fish until I come back home to Armenia.”

 It’s hard to not appreciate the irony–as the organic craze sweeps through the world, and bio-this and eco-that and GMO-free whoknowswhat products flood the shelves, Armenians are already living a lifestyle that people in other countries pay through the roof for.

-Everywhere we went, we were greeted with breakfast spreads of homemade jams, fruit harvested from the trees behind the house, thick butters and creams churned by hand, and wine made from grapes off of vines twined around the owner’s home.
+Everywhere we went, we were greeted with breakfast spreads of homemade jams, fruit harvested from the trees behind the house, thick butter and creams churned by hand, and wine made from grapes off of vines twined around the owner’s home.